 To find out the reason for your vaginal itching, choose the symptoms you are experiencing from the ones below:

-As some of these symptoms are common to various diseases, it is best to always see a gynecologist if the itching does not improve after 1 week of simple care such as keeping your intimate region well clean and dry, avoiding synthetic clothing and eating less sugary foods.
+As some of these symptoms are common to various diseases, it’s always better to see a gynaecologist if the itching doesn’t improve after 1 week of simple care such as keeping your intimate area clean and dry, avoiding synthetic clothing and eating less sugary foods.

-A good home treatment to relieve itching of the vagina, clitoris and big lips is to wash the intimate area with rosemary and sage tea, for example, because it has antimicrobial properties that eliminate bacteria and prevent the growth of fungi, which can cause itching.
-See the recipes for this and other natural remedies to treat vaginal itching.
+A good home treatment for relieving an itchy vagina, clitoris and labia majora is to wash the intimate area with rosemary and sage tea, for example, because of its antimicrobial properties that eliminate bacteria and prevent the growth of fungi, which can cause itching.

-However, the treatment for vaginal itching always depends on its cause:
+However, the treatment for an itchy vagina always depends on its cause:

-The treatment can be done with the use of oral antifungal medication and ointments for candidiasis prescribed by a gynecologist, such as Clotrimazole or Miconazole.
-See which ones they are and how to use vaginal ointments to treat yeast infections.
+Treatment can be done with the use of oral antifungal medication and ointments for candidiasis such as Clotrimazole or Miconazole, which are prescribed by a gynaecologist.

 2. Allergy to chemical substances

-Some chemical substances, such as chlorine, present in a jacuzzi, bath or pool water: wash your intimate region well with a neutral pH soap and dry thoroughly before putting on cotton panties.
+Some chemical substances, such as chlorine, present in jacuzzi, bath or pool water, can cause an itchy vagina, and in these cases you should wash your intimate area well with a pH-neutral soap and dry thoroughly before putting on cotton knickers.

-After leaving the pool, it is also important to remove your bikini so that it does not dry out on the body, because it facilitates fungus growth or prolonged contact with chlorine.
+It’s also important to remove your bikini after leaving a pool so that it does not dry out on the body and speed up the growth of fungi or prolong the contact with chlorine.

 3. Sexually transmitted diseases

-Sexually Transmitted Diseases, popularly known as STDs may also cause vaginal itching.
-Therefore, it is important that if you have had risky behavior, like having intimate contact without a condom, you should do specific tests so that the cause is identified and the most appropriate treatment initiated, either with antibiotics or with antivirals.
+Sexually Transmitted Diseases, commonly known as STDs may also cause an itchy vaginal, so, if you have engaged in risky behaviour, like having intimate contact without a condom, it’s important that you do specific tests so that the cause is identified and the most appropriate treatment started, either with antibiotics or with antivirals.

 4. Hygiene habits

-Lack of proper hygiene can also result in vaginal itching.
-Therefore, it is recommended that the outer region be washed daily with water and mild soap, including after intercourse.
-The region should always be dry and it is best to wear cotton panties, and avoid wearing very tight pants and tight elastic panties.
+Lack of proper hygiene can also result in an itchy vagina, so it is recommended that the outer area be washed daily with water and mild soap, including after sex.
+The area should always be dry and it is best to wear cotton knickers and avoid wearing very tight pants and tight, elastic knickers.

-In addition, during menstruation it is recommended that the absorbent be changed every 4 or 5 hours, even if it is not apparently very dirty, because the vagina is in direct and constant contact with fungi and bacteria present in the intima.
+During menstruation, it is recommended that the pad or tampon be changed every 4 or 5 hours, even if it is not apparently very dirty, because the vagina is in direct and constant contact with fungi and bacteria present in the intimate area.

-In any case, if the itching lasts for more than 4 days or other symptoms appear, such as a foul smelling vaginal discharge or swelling of the area, it is recommended you go to the gynecologist to identify the cause and start the appropriate treatment.
+In any case, if the itching lasts for more than 4 days or other symptoms appear, such as a foul-smelling vaginal discharge or swelling of the area, go to the gynaecologist to identify the cause and start the appropriate treatment.

-- Wearing cotton underwear, avoiding synthetic materials that will not let the skin breathe, facilitating fungi growth;
+- Wear cotton underwear, avoiding synthetic materials that don’t let the skin breathe, speeding up the growth of fungi;

-- To have a good intimate hygiene, washing only the external region, with neutral soap, even after intercourse;
+- Have good intimate hygiene, washing only the external area, with pH-neutral soap, even after sex;

-- Avoid wearing tight pants to prevent local temperature rising;
+- Avoid wearing tight trousers to prevent the area from heating up;

-- Use condoms in all relationships to avoid contamination with STDs.
+- Use condoms during sexual intercourse to prevent STDs.

-These cautions also help to relieve local irritation and reduce itching when it already exists.
-It is also recommended to avoid eating sugary foods.
+These tips also help to relieve irritation and reduce itching in the area when it already exists.
+Not eating sugary foods is also recommended.